nadvolod/nextjs-e-commerce-wo/workshop/2025-august/assets/ai-prompts/create-playwright-tests.md

 - Only create automated tests on chromium
 - Don't use a browser for API testing
 - Run tests in parallel
+- Console.log statements should not be used in test files as they create noise in test output.
+- Always run `npx playwright test --reporter=none` when running `npx playwright test`

 Please generate the complete test suite with configuration.
 ```